UCSD-Historical-Enrollment-Data/2026Spring/README.md

-# 2026Spring Enrollment Data: General Enrollment
+# Spring 2026 Enrollment Data: General Enrollment
-Enrollment data for 2026Spring for all undergraduate courses and select graduate courses.
+Enrollment data for Spring 2026 for all undergraduate courses and select graduate courses.

 [Click here if you just want to be able to see each individual CSV file and graph.](https://github.com/UCSD-Historical-Enrollment-Data/2026Spring/blob/main/TOC.md)